NunoDuarte/GazeDialogue/README.md

 5. sudo apt-get install cuda-11-2
 6. check that apt-get is not removing any packages
 7. install Cudnn 8.1 for CUDA-11.0, 11.1, and 11.2
 8. test using deviceQuery on cuda-11.0 samples/1_Utilities
-9.
+9. follow the guidelines of Building and Instructions

 ## Citation
 (temporary)